Belitung - 02° 33' 34" S 107° 40' 15" E

 The blue pins are the waypoints we followed.

 What a treat the vista provided.
-The water around Belitung (our main destination for the week) was filled with smaller islands - a mishmash of haphazardly piled granite boulders with bright, sandy beaches and think, leafy bush retreating from the shoreline.
+The water around Belitung (our main destination for the week) was filled with smaller islands - a mishmash of haphazardly piled granite boulders with bright, sandy beaches and thick, leafy bush retreating from the shoreline.
 The water was very clear, allowing us to see the coral bommies on either side of our carefully prescribed path.
 After we dropped anchor, had a late lunch and a refreshing swim.

 Our thirty hour passage had gone quickly, thanks to a favorable 2-3 knot current.
 The wind hadn’t been strong enough to allow us to sail the whole way, but the sea hadn’t been rough, either.
 Despite having to work through being on rotating watches and only having two hours of sleep at a time, we were excited at the prospect of going ashore and seeing what this island had to show us.
 It would be the jumping-off point for Lorne and Joelle as the island had an airport where they could catch a flight back to Singapore (and eventually, home to the States).
 We would also need to re-provision with fresh fruit, some produce, diesel and propane.